 The results of our hybrid models are summarized in Table 3.
-Results referring to the main variables of interest – exposure to asylum seekers – led to identical conclusions as described above, even though the estimates are smaller than the estimates produced by the fixed effects models, as expected (Allison 2009).
+Results referring to the main variables of interest – exposure to asylum seekers – led to identical conclusions as described above, even though the estimates are smaller than the estimates produced by the fixed effects models, as expected [56].
 A change in total exposure to asylum seekers is significantly (p<0.10, two-tailed) related to the odds to vote for the PVV: with each unit increase in the total exposure to asylum seekers the odds to vote for the PVV increases slightly by 0.1% (Model 1).
 Holding all covariates at their mean, for female voters who did not experience an inflow of asylum seekers the probability to vote for the PVV after the crisis was 13.4%, for female voters who experienced an inflow of 100 asylum seekers per 1,000 neighbourhood residents the probability was 15.1%.
 For their male counterparts the estimated probabilities are 21.6% and 24.1%, respectively (predicted probabilities based on estimates as summarized in Table 3, Model 1).
 The impact of increased exposure (change in probabilities of 1.7% for women and 2.5% for men) is substantial in comparison to the general trend in increased support for ‘non-treated’ voters; increased probabilities of 2.7% for women and 4.0% for men.

 The estimates referring to exposure to asylum seekers housed in specific types of ASCs are positive but no longer reach significance (Model 2).
 When voters’ feelings of threat increased (b=0.117, se=0.020, Model 3) and, surprisingly, when positive contact with non-western immigrants increased (b=0.018, se= 0.007, Model 4), their support for PVV increased as well.
 As can be seen in Model 5, taking into account whether or not people experienced an increase in contact with non-western immigrants did not affect the threat mechanism.
 Thus our hybrid models also confirm hypothesis 1 and refute hypotheses 2 and 3.

-The estimates referring to the time-constant (between) predictors are in line with previous research (cf. Savelkoul et al. 2017).
+The estimates referring to the time-constant (between) predictors are in line with previous research [14].
 Most importantly, voters with higher mean levels of threat are more likely to vote for the PVV (b=1.414, se=0.023, Model 3).
 Voters who have more positive contact with non-western immigrants in their neighbourhood are less likely to vote for the PVV (b=-0.058, se=0.010, Model 4).
 The (between-level) estimates referring to exposure to asylum seekers are not significant.
 This illustrates that the placement of ASCs has been exogenous to people’s (pre-crisis) party preference.

 <<<Table 3>>>